Freight Broker Business Plan

-As the name implies, a freight broker serves as the link between freight shippers and carriers.
+As the name implies, a freight broker business is the link between freight shippers and carriers.
 As a freight broker, you will receive requests from companies that need goods shipped and match them to carriers for transport.
 But how do you make that happen?
 How do you take your freight broker business from an idea to a reality?

-Steps to take before writing a business plan for your freight brokerage
+Steps to take before writing a business plan for your new freight brokerage business

-Before you sit down to write your business plan, you’ll need to take care of some housekeeping steps.
-These tasks will ensure that your company is legal and ready for business.
+Before you sit down to write your freight brokerage business plan, you’ll need to take care of some housekeeping steps.
+These tasks will ensure that your company is legally ready for business.
 The good news is, you should only have to do most of them once (though some require annual renewal).

-- Register your business.
+- Register your freight broker business.
 This is a critical step that requires a major business decision.
 How will you structure your company?
-You can choose a sole proprietorship, a partnership, or even a limited liability company (LLC).
-The choice you make will affect everything from your taxes to the amount of liability you personally assume.
+Will you choose a sole proprietorship, a partnership, or a limited liability company (LLC)?
+The choice you make will affect everything from your taxes to the amount of personal liability you assume.
 It’s best to check with a business attorney and a tax professional before making your decision.

 - Get an employer ID number.
 Except for sole proprietorships with no employees, most businesses need an employer ID number (EIN).
 This is an IRS-generated identifier that works similarly to a Social Security number, only for companies instead of individuals.

 - Apply for broker authority.
-Next, submit an application for broker authority to the Federal Motor Carrier Safety Administration (FMCSA).
+Next, submit an application for broker authority along with the $300 fee to the Federal Motor Carrier Safety Administration (FMCSA).
 This is what allows you to legally broker transactions between shippers and carriers.
-You can apply online to immediately get your motor carrier number, but you still won’t have broker authority until you complete the rest of the process.
-As of 2021, the application fee is $300.
-Note that you will need to choose a process agent in each state where you do business or select a national company covering every state.
+You can apply online to immediately get your motor carrier number, but you won’t have broker authority until you complete the rest of the process.
+You’ll need to choose a process agent in each state where you do business or select a national company covering every state.

-- Acquire contingent cargo and general liability insurance.
-Insurance is essential for freight brokers.
+Acquire contingent cargo and general liability insurance.
+Insurance is essential for freight broker businesses.
 So many things can go wrong on the road, from missed deliveries to freight damage or personal injury.
-Pairing contingent cargo and general liability insurance together help provide a strong blanket of protection.
+Pairing contingent cargo and general liability insurance provides a strong blanket of protection.

 1. Executive summary

-Although this is the first section of your business plan, you should write it last.
-At about two pages long, it summarizes the rest of your plan in a brief big-picture snapshot.
-It should show potential investors, partners, or other stakeholders the following in a short and easy-to-follow format:
+Although this is the first section of your freight brokerage business plan, you should write it last.
+This section summarizes the rest of your plan and helps potential investors, partners, or other stakeholders quickly understand: